MicrosoftDocs/dynamics365smb-docs/business-central/intercompany-how-setup.md

 5. Repeat steps 1 through 4 for customers.

 ## To set up intercompany charts of accounts
 In order for a group of companies to make intercompany transactions, they must agree on a chart of accounts to use as a common reference.
-You must agree with your partner companies on the account numbers that all of you will use when you create intercompany transactions.
-For example, the parent company of the group creates a simplified version of their own chart of accounts, exports this intercompany chart of accounts from their database into an XML file and distributes it to each of the companies in the group.
+You must agree with your partner companies on the account numbers that you'll all use when you create intercompany transactions.
+For example, the parent company of the group creates a simplified version of their own chart of accounts, then exports it to an XML file that it distributes it to each company in the group.

-If your company is the parent company and has the defining intercompany chart of accounts that your group will use as a common reference, follow the [To set up the defining intercompany chart of accounts](intercompany-how-setup.md#to-set-up-the-defining-intercompany-chart-of-accounts) procedure.
+If the chart of accounts for your company defines the intercompany chart of accounts for your partner companies, follow the process described in [To set up the defining intercompany chart of accounts](intercompany-how-setup.md#to-set-up-the-defining-intercompany-chart-of-accounts).

 If your company is a subsidiary company and you receive an XML file containing the common intercompany chart of accounts, follow the [To import the intercompany chart of accounts](intercompany-how-setup.md#to-import-the-intercompany-chart-of-accounts) procedure.